Lessons learned, RBC looks to re-enter U.S. consumer banking

 Nixon was vague on details but said there was plenty of room for new players in the payment space.

-“You’ve got the likes of PayPal (EBAY.O), you’ve got Google wallet (GOOG.O), but I think from a technology perspective there will continue to be transformation and pressure on the payment systems and the way individuals buy goods and services,” he said.
+“You’ve got the likes of PayPal, you’ve got Google wallet, but I think from a technology perspective there will continue to be transformation and pressure on the payment systems and the way individuals buy goods and services,” he said.

 “It’s very early stages, and it’s very much looking at it from the strategic perspective.”